-Join Sean Colins for an in-depth discussion in this video Who will benefit from this course, part of Foundations of Mobile Device Management.
+Join Sean Colins for an in-depth discussion in this video Who will benefit from this course, part of Learning Mobile Device Management.

 - [Instructor] We all have an inherent curiosity that guides us to new things.
 As someone who has found an introductory course on mobile device management, I can only assume that you have that inherent curiosity in you.
 I believe that everyone has that need to know more.
 But I find that people are far more motivated to learn when something affects them personally.
 Maybe you're a person who is a student at a university, or an employee at a large company, and you find yourself in possession of a shiny new MacBook Pro, or an iPad, or maybe a brand-new Windows Phone.